quant525/Multi_Quant_Strategies--APAC-US-markets/Intermarket Trend Divergence Model/README.md

 ## 📌 Strategy Logic

-Synthetic Asset Construction:
-The Beta Divergence Momentum (BDM) strategy is a directional trading model applied to Taiwan Index Futures (TXF), which exploits structural divergences between the Electronic Futures (TE) and Financial Futures (TF) sectors.
-This approach conceptually blends beta exposure with an alpha insight (relative value spread between sectors), creating a structural divergence-driven entry mechanism.
+The Beta Divergence Momentum (BDM) strategy is a directional trading model applied to Taiwan Index Futures (TXF), which exploits structural divergences between the Electronics Sector Index Futures (TE) and Financial Sector Index Futures (TF) sectors.
+This approach conceptually blends beta exposure with an alpha insight (relative value spread between sectors), creating a structural divergence-driven mechanism.

-Synthetic Asset Construction:
-A synthetic ratio is created by dividing the price of Electronic Futures by Financial Futures (TE/TF), forming a relative strength index that reflects sector divergence.

-Beta Divergence Momentum (BDM): A structural breakout strategy trading Taiwan Index Futures based on the sector-relative momentum between Electronics and Financials, filtered by DMI and adjusted by macro timing and volatility control.

-By analyzing the TE/TF ratio and applying DMI-based breakout detection, it captures market momentum aligned with sector outperformance.
-The strategy blends beta exposure with alpha insights and adjusts risk dynamically using ATR and macro event timing.

-> **BDM** captures structural breakout opportunities in Taiwan's equity index by monitoring the relative momentum between Electronics and Financials, integrating trend filters and volatility-aware execution to improve robustness and adaptability.
-> 🎯 This combines **beta exposure (trend direction)** with **alpha generation (inter-sector relative value)** — resembling a breakout of a spread.

----

-### 💼 Capital & Risk Management

-- **Macro-Aware Position Sizing:**
-  - **Reduce exposure during full-year earnings announcement months.**
-  - **In other months**, use **ATR-based position sizing** for volatility adjustment.

-Risk & Capital Management:

-During annual earnings announcement months, the position size is reduced to manage macro-event risk.

 In other months, position sizing is dynamically adjusted using ATR for volatility-based exposure control.

-🧭 Strategy Type Classification:
-Directional Spread-Based Strategy

-Relative Strength + Breakout Momentum

-Sector Divergence Quant Strategy

-Volatility-Adjusted, Event-Aware Execution
-- 🔁 **Beta + Alpha Hybrid Model**
 *This README was automatically generated as part of a real-time strategy monitoring and reporting system.*

 ## 📌 Strategy Attributes

 - **Strategy Name : Intermarket Trend Divergence Model**
 - **Asset : Taiwan Index Futures (TXF)**
-- **Type : Directional Alpha Model**
+- **Type : Directional Alpha Model (Relative Strength)**
 - **Data Frequency : 30-minute bars**
 - **Holding Duration : 3 to 6 days**
 - **Market Time :**